sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     ![MDK](img-5.8.png)

-    Since you have not deployed any metadata yet you will not see the `Update Now?` dialog.
+    Since no metadata has been deployed yet, you will see a message box suggesting next steps.

     ![MDK](img-5.9.png)